Docker Desktop Exposes Unauthenticated API Risks

 What's Being Done

-The Docker security team is actively addressing this issue.
+The Docker security team is actively addressing these issues.
 Here are some steps you should take right now:

 - Update Docker Desktop to the latest version as soon as the patch is released.